Our Dividend Safety Score system was created to alert investors of stocks that have the highest risk of reducing their

 Dividend Safety Scores range from 0 to 100 and rank the safety of a stock’s payout relative to all of the other dividend-paying stocks in the market.

-For example, a Dividend Safety Score of 100 means the stock scored in the top 1% of all dividend stocks for safety and appears to have an extremely reliable dividend.
+For example, a Dividend Safety Score of 100 means the stock scored in the top 1% of all dividend stocks for safety and appears to have an extremely reliable dividend compared to other company’s.

 The table below indicates how investors should interpret Dividend Safety Scores:

 During the financial crisis (2008-09), roughly one-third of dividend-paying companies in the S&P 500 cut their dividends.
 Ideally all of those companies would have scored in the bottom 30-40% for Dividend Safety prior to their cuts.

 By sticking with firms that score at least 60 or higher for safety, a lot of pain can potentially be avoided for conservative income investors.

 Dividend Safety Scores: Track Record

 Since their launch in mid-2015, Dividend Safety Scores have flagged a number of major companies as high risk stocks before they cut their dividends.

-As seen below, Kinder Morgan, ConocoPhillips, BHP Billiton, National Oilwell Varco, Noble Energy, Devon Energy, CONSOL Energy, and Anadarko Petroleum all scored in the bottom 10-20% for Dividend Safety and had an average score of 5 at the time of their dividend cut announcements.
+As seen below, Kinder Morgan, ConocoPhillips, BHP Billiton, National Oilwell Varco, Noble Energy, Devon Energy, CONSOL Energy, and Anadarko Petroleum all scored below 20 for Dividend Safety and had an average score of 5 at the time of their dividend cut announcements.